UbiquityDotNET/Llvm.NET/src/Interop/readme-first.md

 The nature of the .NET SDK projects and VCX projects drives the need for the script,instead of VS solution dependencies or even MSBuild project to project references.
-Unfortunately, due to the way multi-targeting is done in the newer C# SDK projects project to project references don't work.
+Unfortunately, due to the way multi-targeting is done in the newer C# SDK projects the project to project references don't work with C++.
 The VCXproj files don't have targets for all the .NET targets.
 Making that all work seamlessly in VS is just plain hard work that has, thus far, not worked particularly well.
 Thus, the design here uses a simpler PowerShell script that takes care of building the correct platform+configuration+target framework combinations of each and finally builds the NuGet package from the resulting binaries.

 ## Projects
-### LibLLVM
-This is the native project that creates the extended LLVM-C API as an actual DLL.
-Currently only Windows 64 bit is supported, though other configurations are plausible with additional build steps in the PowerShell script to build for other platforms.
-The extensions are configured to build with high C++ conformance mode, so they should readily build without much modification for other platforms given the appropriate build infrastructure is set up.

-### Ubiquity.NET.Llvm.Interop
-This is the .NET P/Invoke layer that provides the raw API projection to .NET.
-The, majority of the code is generated P/Invokes from the LlvmBindingsGenerator tool.
-There are a few additional support classes that are consistent across variations in LLVM.
-While this library has a runtime dependency on the native LibLLVM binary there is no compile time dependency.

 ### LlvmBindingsGenerator
 This is the P/Invoke generator for the generated interop code in Ubiquity.NET.Llvm.Interop.
-It uses CppSharp to parse the C headers and generate the C# P/Invoke API declarations, enums and value types required to interop with the native code.
+It uses CppSharp to parse the C or C++ headers and generate the C# P/Invoke API declarations, enums and value types required to interop with the native code.
+The generator has a number of automatic marshaling rules, but there are ambiguous cases that it needs a configuration file to resolve.
+The configuration file provides resolution of the ambiguities and also helps in detection of missing or removed APIs when moving to a newer version of LLVM.

 #### Usage
 `LlvmBindingsGenerator <llvmRoot> <extensionsRoot> [OutputPath]`